Repeating fast radio bursts produced by a strange star interacting with its planet in an eccentric orbit: Conclusions and discussion

-In our calculations, we have assumed that the whole polar cap crust will collapse completely when it is overloaded.
-However, note that this is still a simplified assumption.
-Actually, it is quite possible that maybe only a fraction of the polar cap crust will collapse.
-Then the energy released will correspondingly be smaller, but would still be enough to produce an FRB, especially when the radiation is highly beamed.
+In our modeling, we have mentioned that it is quite possible that only a fraction of the polar cap crust will fall onto the SQM core during a collapse event.
+The energy released is enough to produce an FRB, especially when the radiation is highly beamed.
 An advantage in this case is that less material is needed to re-build the polar cap crust again.
-It means that more than one FRB could be produced in the duty circle of one period.
+It means that more than one FRB could be produced in the duty cycle of one period.
 Anyway, the issue that what fraction of the polar cap crust will be destroyed during the collapse is a complicated problem and is beyond the scope of this study.
 It deserves further study in the future.

-Recently, \citet{2022Li} argued that an energetic fireball of electron/positron pairs could be erupted when a crack forms and then heals during a starquake event in neutron stars.
+Recently, \cite{2022Li} argued that an energetic fireball of electron/positron pairs could be erupted when a crack forms and then heals during a starquake event in neutron stars.
 The electrons and positrons can then produce some kinds of transients or bursts through their interaction with the magnetosphere.
 It is interesting to note that the collapse of the polar cap crust in our framework is somewhat like a starquake event.
 Similarly, an outburst might also be produced in other wavelengths, such as in X-rays and optical wavelength.
 However, such an outburst might be detected only when the source is not too far from us.